florianstancioiu/browser-extensions-manager-ui/README.md

 ### Useful resources

+- [Vite Plugin SVGR](https://www.npmjs.com/package/vite-plugin-svgr) - This helped me to include SVGs as React components in JSX
 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.